 - UAlbany Office of University Events

-Partner Organizations who are actively looking for volunteers for 2020-2021 academic year:
+Partner Organizations who are actively looking for volunteers:

-- Boys and Girls Club of Albany: Volunteer music teachers needed for the Lyricism 101 Mobile Studio program, an RV complete with recording equipment and editing software.
+- Boys and Girls Club of Albany (Lyricism 101 Music Volunteers): Volunteer music teachers needed for the Lyricism 101 Mobile Studio program, an RV complete with recording equipment and editing software.
 Volunteers must be proficient at either piano, guitar, bass, or drums, and be enthusiastic about teaching children how to play an instrument.
 More info: http://lyricism101.com/home.
 Contact Lorenzo at [email protected] or 518-462-5528.

 - Capital Roots: There are a variety of in-person and remote volunteers positions available to support the Veggie Mobile, the Produce Project Urban Farm, Squash Hunger food donation initiative, the Food Hub produce market, and over 55+ community gardens throughout the Capital Region.
 Email or call Kim, the Volunteer Coordinator, at [email protected] or at 518-274-8685.
 Group volunteer projects are available as well!

-- Girls on the Run: Serve as an in-person or virtual running buddy to elementary and middle school girls.
+- Girls on the Run: Serve as a running buddy to elementary and middle school girls.
 Time commitment varies by volunteer position.
-More information and volunteer registration forms can be found at www.gotrcr.org, or contact LuAnn McCormick at (518)635-0828 or via email at [email protected]
+More information and volunteer registration forms can be found at www.gotrcr.org, or contact Sarah Smith Syden at (518)635-0828 or via email at [email protected].

 - Joan Nicole Prince Home / End-of-Life Care Hospice: In-person volunteers and remote projects to help provide dignity for end-of-life patients.
 All resident care volunteers are trained and mentored with 24/7 on-call support from staff.
 Our Home is always in need of volunteers to assist with miscellaneous tasks in & out of the Home.
 Home volunteer positions include friendly visits, grocery shopping, scrap booking, or group volunteering projects.
 Volunteer maintenance positions include cleaning, repairs, snow plowing, etc. Business volunteers are needed to assist with outreach, fundraising, and thank you letters.
 Contact our Assistant Director at (518) 346-5471 or [email protected] for more information.